microsoft/pai/pai-management/doc/etcd.md

 etcdctl --endpoints=http://CONFIGUED_ETCD_NODE_ADDRESS:2380 member list
 ```
 The `CONFIGUED_ETCD_NODE_ADDRESS` is the one of the node addresses you configured to deploy etcd.
 This command will return all
 the etcd nodes with their status.
-The nodes will be deployed successfully if its status is `started`.
+The nodes will be deployed successfully if their status are `started`.

 ## Upgrading and rolling back